Knowledge is key: Understanding the Cost of Living in America

 Smart Food Budgeting Matters!

 As an international student, food costs depend on your lifestyle.
 Cooking at home and sharing meals with housemates is the most budget-friendly option.
 Meal plans in dorms are convenient but often pricier.
-With smart choices, managing your food budget is totally doable—plus, home-cooked meals can make you feel closer to home.
+With smart choices, managing your food budget is essential.

 Miscellaneous Expenses